Scientific Revolution: Criticism

 A third approach takes the term "Renaissance" literally as a "rebirth".
 A closer study of Greek philosophy and Greek mathematics demonstrates that nearly all of the so-called revolutionary results of the so-called Scientific Revolution were in actuality restatements of ideas that were in many cases older than those of Aristotle and in nearly all cases at least as old as Archimedes.
 Aristotle even explicitly argues against some of the ideas that were espoused during the Scientific Revolution, such as heliocentrism.
 The basic ideas of the scientific method were well known to Archimedes and his contemporaries, as demonstrated in the discovery of buoyancy.
-Lucio Russo claims that science as a unique approach to objective knowledge was born in the Hellenistic period but was extinguished with the advent of the Roman Empire.
 This approach to the Scientific Revolution reduces it to a period of relearning classical ideas that is very much an extension of the Renaissance.
 This view does not deny that a change occurred but argues that it was a reassertion of previous knowledge (a renaissance) and not the creation of new knowledge.
 It cites statements from Newton, Copernicus and others in favour of the Pythagorean worldview as evidence.

-In more recent analysis of the Scientific Revolution during this period, there has been criticism the dominance of male scientists of the time.
+In more recent analysis of the Scientific Revolution during this period, there has been criticism of the dominance of male scientists of the time.
 Female scholars were not given the opportunities that a male scholar would have had, and the incorporation of women's work in the sciences during this time tends to be obscured.
 Scholars have tried to look into the participation of women in the 17th century in science, and even with sciences as simple as domestic knowledge women were making advances.
 With the limited history provided from texts of the period we cannot know the extent of women's roles in developing the scientific ideas and inventions.
 Another idea to consider is the way this period influenced even the women scientists of the periods following it.
 Annie Jump Cannon was a 20th century astronomer who benefitted from the laws and theories developed from this period; she made several advances in the century following the Scientific Revolution.
 It was an important period for the future of science, including the incorporation of women into fields using the developments made.